cucapra/dahlia/docs/multidimensional.md

 The flattened version, $\text{a}_f$, would have size $N=30$.
 Say we make an access $\text{a}[1][4][2]$.
 Using our formula we defined, we'd access $\text{a}_f$ with $i_f=29$.

 **Typechecking.** Because we're using this flattened array, computing which bank is being accessed from $i_f$ can simply be accomplished with $i \bmod b$ or $i / b$, depending on banking structure.
-(- just like in the earlier one-dimensional example (Ask which is it).)

 In one-dimensional arrays we can arrange banks in two ways,
 	- 1. cyclic partitioning/ interleaving (adjacent elements in different banks)